MSFT-Innovation-Hub-India/VoiceLiveAPI-Retail-Agent-Service-Demo/README.md

 - Uses Azure AD tokens (DefaultAzureCredential) with scope `https://ai.azure.com/.default`.
 - Token is sent as `Authorization: Bearer` and as `agent-access-token` in the WS query.
-- Audio and text are streamed to Azure Voice Live.
+- Audio and text are streamed to Azure Voice Live API.
 Review your organization’s privacy/compliance requirements before production use.

 ---

-Made with Chainlit and Azure Voice Live for a smooth retail voice experience.
+Made with Chainlit and Azure Voice Live API for a smooth retail voice experience.
 # Contoso Retail Assistant - Voice Chat

 Welcome to the **Contoso Retail Assistant**!
-This is a voice-enabled AI assistant powered by Azure Voice Live API.
+This is a voice-enabled AI assistant powered by Azure Voice Live API API.

 ## 🎤 How to Use